How Many Stages Did Saturn V Have?

 Propulsion

-Five colossal Rocketdyne F-1 engines, arranged in a quincunx, propelled the S-IC.
+Five colossal Rocketdyne F-1 engines arranged in a quincunx propelled the S-IC.
 The central engine remained fixed, while hydraulic gimbals articulated the four outer engines, navigating the rocket through the skies.
-To moderate flight acceleration, the central engine ceased operation 26 seconds prior to the outer engines.
+To moderate flight acceleration, the central engine ceased operation 26 seconds before the outer engines.

 During ascent, the F-1 engines roared for 168 seconds, with ignition sparking 8.9 seconds before liftoff.
 By engine cutoff, the Saturn V had soared to an altitude of 36 nautical miles (67 km), traveled downrange about 50 nautical miles (93 km), and accelerated to a speed of approximately 7,500 feet per second (2,300 m/s).